unclechu/grunt-project-templates/README.md

 grunt-project-templates
 =======================

-Templates of new projects on grunt
+Templates of new projects with grunt

 Usage
 =====